 We have helped thousands of people over more than 15 years to reach their goal of overcoming antipsychotic medication withdrawal.

 Please reach out to us for assistance.
-Someone will speak with you when you call and will be happy to answer any questions you may have about the services offered at Alternative to Meds Center, costs, and insurance details.
+One of our friendly and knowledgeable staff will be happy to answer any questions you may have about the residential inpatient services offered at Alternative to Meds Center, costs, and insurance details.
 If you or someone you love is not benefiting as you had hoped from taking antipsychotics, we invite you to call us and obtain the assistance you have been searching for.
-Please call us and speak with one of our informed, friendly counselors who is ready to take the time to answer your questions about our antipsychotic withdrawal program.
+We are ready to take the time to answer your questions about our antipsychotic withdrawal program.

 This content has been reviewed and approved by a licensed physician.